Shopify Unite insights - the Shopify Fulfillment Network

 The Shopify Fulfillment Network also supports returns and exchanges, custom packaging and kitting (which means that store branding is an option) and works for both small and large Shopify stores.
 Merchants can now apply for early access to ship orders from Shopify’s fulfillment centers here.

-We’ll post another insight from the conference shortly.
-To keep updated about e-commerce insights like this, be sure to subscribe to our newsletter - you can sign up via our blog page.
-You can also read more about what was announced at Shopify Unite here.
+Shopify POS investments insight from Unite conference.
+To keep updated about e-commerce insights like this, be sure to subscribe to our newsletter.
+You can also read more about what was announced at Shopify Unite event.